-The Third Quarter sketches on the learner's consciousness the perception of something in more dimensional surface.
-The subject engages learners to art activities that enable them to better understand the different dimensions of an object and develop a skill to find relevance and utilize the potential of available materials and use it to its fullest to produce a 3-dimensional art (relief sculpture).
+The Third Quarter leads a child's consciousness into a perception of something in a more dimensional view.
+The subject engages learners in art activities that enable them to comprehend better the different dimensions of an object, and to develop a skill to utilize available materials to produce a 3-dimensional art.